 Performing the Euthanasia

-Wherever you decide to do the euthanasia, Dr. Brockus will lay out a blanket and/or an absorbent pad underneath where your pet will lay.
+Wherever you decide to do the euthanasia, Dr. Brockus will lay out an absorbent pad underneath where your pet will lay.
 If needed, Dr. Brockus will wear a headlamp that provides extra light to access the vein.
 Your pet will be given a sedative which may be administered subcutaneously (under the skin), or in the abdomen for cats and small dogs.
 This will allow your pet to relax and be calm during the process.
 The sedative will take 5-10 minutes to reach full effect.
 Some people prefer to use this time petting, loving, and saying goodbye to their pet.
 Others will read poems or letters.
 Others desire to sit quietly.
 It is completely up to you how you will use this time.

 After Your Pet has Passed

 Depending on the size of your pet, Dr. Brockus may ask for help lifting your pet onto her soft stretcher.
 Your pet will be respectfully placed on the stretcher and covered with a blanket.
 Your pet will then be taken to Dr. Brockus’ car.
 You are welcome to come out to the car with your pet.
-Once your pet is loaded into the car, you will be able to say a final goodbye before she leaves.
+Once your pet is placed into the car, you will be able to say a final goodbye before she leaves.
 Dr. Brockus will transport your pet to Heart’s Companion for cremation services.
 Heart’s Companion will call you as soon as your pet arrives so you know your pet arrived safely.

 If Heart's Companion is Performing Your Cremation